Argentina's lower house votes to legalize abortion - RFI

 Buenos Aires (AFP)

-The lower house of Argentina's parliament approved the legalization of abortion on Friday, sending the proposal to the Senate -- which rejected a similar bill two years ago.
+The lower house of Argentina's congress approved the legalization of abortion on Friday, sending the proposal to the Senate -- which rejected a similar bill two years ago.

 The legislation, which would allow abortion until the 14th week of pregnancy, got 131 votes in favor and 117 against with six abstentions, reported the secretary of the Chamber of Deputies after a 20-hour session.